Gurankio/vivamir/README.md

 Notably ~~these restriction are not readily available~~ only the last restriction requires custom Tcl scripts to work.
 (
-_TODO: See some side project of mine that makes wrapping stuff easy._
 I managed to get a configurable array of AXI monitor ports easily and might also work without duplicating files.
 Still likely needs some script to help with re-packaging at every change...
 )